muhammadajij/Assignment2/README.md

 * Repetition: Common elements, such as colors, graphics, layout styles is repeated to give a consistent look and feel to every page.
 * Contrast: The idea of contrast is to make different elements view differently, such as active pages within navigation bar.
 Therefore contrast is powerful visual design tools.

+However, for the future many improvements could have been made, for example making the search bar find details within the website instead of it being a dummy feature.
+The search bar could have also been displayed better when resized.
+In addition another improvement would be within the contacts page, here the form could be activated to send emails with the use of php.

 ## References

 ### Tools